jdoss2020/poetry/Jim_Doss_Poetry-Part_3.md

 to smite the smug and self-righteous,
 spark the fires of redemption
 in the oily sewers of my season in hell
-as I rise like a phoenix on the pure lip of flame.
+as I rise like a phoenix on pure lips of flame.
 Finally, let me die at my desk on 9/11,
 any 9/11, the hour before the planes
 hit the World Trade Center,